How You Can Qualify for a Loan – Best Way to Get Lowest Rates

 1. Down Payment

-If someone is gifting you the money for your down payment, get it into your name now.
+Let’s say you don’t have the down payment and someone is gifting you the money.
+Get it into your name as soon as possible.
 My experience is that the banks look back 90 days to make sure the money has been there for a little while.
 The sooner you deposit that money, the sooner the clock starts ticking.

 2. Stable Income